maximelucas/AMCOS_booklet/README.md

-# AMCOS_booklet:<br/> a LaTeX template for a conference book of abstracts
+# AMCOS_booklet:  a LaTeX template for a conference book of abstracts

 ## What?